dmcg/daviddenton.github.io/_drafts/2021-02-21-kotlins-most-unassuming-power-feature.md

 <hr/>

 ### Summary
-Although most of the patterns above are concentrated around value object construction, these are only the ones we have thought of - there are bound to be a bunch more just waiting to be discovered.
+Although most of the patterns above are concentrated around value object construction, these are only the ones we have come across and extracted over the last few years - there are bound to be a bunch more just waiting to be discovered.
 The realisation of these abilities has reinforced in my development work that we should be scratching beneath the surface in Kotlin features to see what it possible.
 As with a lot of inventions, it's possible that even JetBrains didn't really appreciate the depth which would be unlocked by adding such a humble feature - I'd be fascinated to learn of any of these types of uses in the Kotlin standard libraries.

 <hr/>

 ### PS.
-For a practical example of how the these type-creation techniques are used the real world, you can take a look at the foundational [Values4k](https://github.com/fork-handles/forkhandles/tree/trunk/values4k) library, which uses them to provide instantiation, validation, parsing and printing of value types.
+For a practical example of how the these type-creation techniques are used the real world, you can take a look at the foundational [Values4k](https://github.com/fork-handles/forkhandles/tree/trunk/values4k) library, which uses them to provide instantiation, validation, parsing and printing of immutable value types.